baronnotario/craft_beer_recommendation/Recommender Engine/readme.md

 ### "collaborative_filtering_recommender.ipynb":

 #### This recommender allows to select a USER at a drop down list.
 It would be the case of a person who is already a user of a kind of beers ratings website and get top k beers for every registered user.
 It is based on Pearson correlation  coefficients sum from its correlation coefficient matrix.
 The list is sorted by values and it can be taken k  top values.
-It does not have neither accuracy scorenor error evaluation.
+It does not have neither accuracy score nor error evaluation.

 ### "recommender_beer_input.ipynb":